Phatnoir/pi-hole-wireless-reconnect/README.md

 - Check for error messages: `sudo journalctl -u reconnect_router.service`
 - Look for information in the self-test output in the main log

+### Multiple start notifications
+- If you're receiving multiple [START] notifications, check if your systemd service is set to `Restart=always` instead of `Restart=on-failure`
+- Verify the `STARTUP_THRESHOLD` value (default 300 seconds) is appropriate for your environment
+- Check logs for signs of script crashes causing frequent restarts

 ### SMS notifications not working
 - Verify the mail command is installed: `which mail`
 - Check if iconv is available: `which iconv`